1. Overview

 Discounted Cash Flow - Discounted Cash Flow (DCF) is a financial valuation method used to estimate the value of an investment based on its expected future cash flows.
 This technique involves projecting future cash flows and then discounting them back to the present value using a discount rate, typically the weighted average cost of capital (WACC) or a similar rate of return.
 The DCF analysis helps determine the value of an investment, asset, or a company by considering the time value of money, which states that a dollar today is worth more than a dollar tomorrow.
 DCF is widely used in finance for investment appraisal, capital budgeting, and valuing businesses.
 It is a critical tool for investors and analysts in making informed investment decisions.

 DSCR - The Debt Cover Ratio, also known as the Debt Service Coverage Ratio (DSCR), is a financial metric used to determine a company's ability to pay its debt obligations with its operating income.
 It is calculated by dividing the company's net operating income by its total debt service (principal and interest payments due for the period).
 A higher ratio indicates greater ability to cover debt payments from operational earnings, reflecting financial stability.
-Conversely, a lower ratio suggests potential difficulties in meeting debt obligations, signaling financial risk.
+Conversely, a lower ratio suggests potential difficulties in meeting debt obligations, signalling financial risk.
 This ratio is vital for lenders and investors in assessing the financial health of a business.

 EBITDA - EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
 It is a financial metric used to evaluate a company's operating performance.
 EBITDA focuses on the earnings generated from core business operations, excluding the effects of financing and accounting decisions.
 By removing interest, taxes, depreciation, and amortization, EBITDA provides a clearer picture of a company’s profitability from its operations.
 It is often used by investors and analysts to compare companies within the same industry, as it eliminates the effects of different capital structures, tax rates, and non-cash accounting practices like depreciation.
 However, it doesn't account for capital expenditures or changes in working capital.